joshbegley/nyt-latest/README.md

 `The Commanders have a packed-out prime-time schedule for 2025.
 Here's how to watch resurgent Washington this season.`\
 https://nytimes.com/athletic/6582355/2025/09/02/washington-commanders-football-how-to-watch-2025/

-**What I'm seeing from the Commanders: Jayden Daniels got better, and a new X-factor**\
+**What I'm seeing from Commanders: Jayden Daniels got better, a new X-factor and more**\
-`The Commanders are all in, and their phenom of a QB keeps improving, but depth and the defensive line could be concerns.`\
+`The Commanders are all in, and their QB phenom keeps improving, but depth and the defensive line could be concerns.`\
 https://nytimes.com/athletic/6589562/2025/09/02/washington-commanders-preview-jayden-daniels-marshon-lattimore/

 **The Windup: The weirdest home run**\